Rahul-0001614/basic-Data-analysis-project/README.md

 Introduction:-

-        Data analysis is inspecting, cleaning, and transforming the data. after that, we received useful data, it useful data we applied statical methods, and removed some unnecessary columns and rows. so finally find useful data and use it for machine learning algorithms.
+        Data analysis is inspecting, cleaning, and transforming the data.
+After that, we received useful data, it useful data we applied statical methods, and removed some unnecessary columns and rows.
+So finally find useful data and use it for machine learning algorithms.
-        We received three Datasets of weather reports in 2011. in this dataset, there are more duplicate values, empty cells, and outliers also this dataset does not find any useful information. our role is cleaning data, transforming it, and creating a new useful dataset.
+        We received three Datasets of weather reports in 2011. in this dataset, there are more duplicate values, empty cells, and outliers also this dataset does not find any useful information.
+Our role is cleaning data, transforming it, and creating a new useful dataset.

 the basic step of data analytics:-